 1. You are hungry or lonely

 You regularly neglect your basic needs, leaving yourself at risk of making poor, unfiltered decisions.
 You refuse to deal with the grief about burying your dad and end up online shopping at midnight again with the credit card bills to prove it.
 You restrict your eating to the point that your stomach hurts and compensate by buying more furniture that you cannot afford.
-What you really need is to make the effort to build some good friendships but that feels hard and scary so instead you cuddle up with Netflix and 5 kinds of Haagen Dazs and eat until you feel sick and heavy with shame.
+What you really need is to make the effort to build some good friendships but that feels hard and scary so instead, you cuddle up with Netflix and 5 kinds of Haagen Dazs and eat until you feel sick and heavy with shame.
 All forms of excess or clutter.

 2. You are numbing and running

 You are in pain or in fear but not yet ready to deal with it so you run and numb.
-Drugs, sex, alcohol, hiding out with TV or social media, over exercising, obsessive cleaning, shopping, binge eating… you’ve tried them all.
+Drugs, sex, alcohol, hiding out with TV or social media, over-exercising, obsessive cleaning, shopping, binge eating… you’ve tried them all.
 Is the credit card debt worth it?
 Does that closet full of trendy clothes that you don’t even like that much make you feel better about your life, for real?
 Does your family life feel calm and loving when instead of seeking help for your pain and addiction you stuff it down until the dam bursts wide and you spill rage all over your family?
 It’s time to stare fear in the face.

 Fear of missing out has you signing up for one more class, buying one more book or course, scrolling for yet another hour instead of going for that walk and getting into bed.
 It is a bondage that whispers to you that everyone else’s life is better, more exciting or refined.
 That you cannot rest or you will fall behind.
 If you don’t stay constantly watchful you will miss the next big thing and be left out of all the excitement.
-Or you could just decide to opt out and craft a life that shifts you from mere surviving to joyful thriving.
+Or you could just decide to opt-out and craft a life that shifts you from merely surviving to joyful thriving.
 (I’m still working through this one!)

 4. You are too busy or comfortable with the familiar